LinkedIn Impressions: What They Mean & How to Increase Them

 |---|---|---|

-| Under 1,000 | 300-600 |
+| Under 1,000 | 1,000-2,000 | Employee amplification is critical at this stage |

-A helpful rule from OutX.AI: Your impressions should equal at least 20-30% of your network size as a minimum baseline.
+A helpful rule from OutX.AI: your impressions should equal at least 20-30% of your network size as a minimum baseline.

 How to Check Your LinkedIn Impressions